juice-shop/pwning-juice-shop/part2/score-board.md

 Why was the Score Board not visited during the "happy path" tour?
 Because there seemed to be no link anywhere in the application that would lead you there!
-You know that it must exists, which leaves two possible explanations:
+You know that it must exist, which leaves two possible explanations:

 1. You missed the link during the initial mapping of the application